Monopoly Tycoon

-Monopoly Tycoon is a construction and management simulation PC game published in 2001 by Infogrames Interactive and developed by Deep Red Games.
+Monopoly Tycoon is a construction and management simulation PC game published in 2001 by Infogrames and developed by Deep Red Games.
 The player operates a business that owns stores and apartments in a city derived from the Monopoly board game.
 Instead of using dice, the game relies more on the speed and innovativeness of the players.
 In the standard mode, the user plays against the AI opponents.
 In the multiplayer version, players go against other online players in order to gain victory.

 There are various levels with varying difficulty.
 Some involve just financial prosperity of the businesses while others involve success in the political arena.
 But the primary objective of most levels is to accumulate the most wealth in the given time.

 Gameplay

 In Monopoly Tycoon, the player operates a business by owning businesses, apartments, and being landlord to blocks.
 The player earns income from selling products and services, housing people in apartments and hotels.
 Income is also generated from rent for any blocks that the player is landlord of, plus utilities and railroads.

 Monopoly Tycoon has the same set of blocks as the board game with an additional three.
 When a player is landlord of all blocks of the same color, he is able to build hotels.
 In addition, being landlord of any property allows the player to build park space.

 As in the board game, there are railroads and utilities blocks that players can become landlord of and receive income from.
 To become landlord, there is an auction among the players with the property going to the highest bidder.

 At the end of the day, the player is offered a mystery card similar to those from the board game.
 Some of the cards are a simple deposit or withdrawal of money from the player's account.
 Other cards allow the player to aid his businesses or harm the opponent, say by restocking one of his stores or giving an opponent block bad publicity.

 Monopoly Tycoon also includes support for multiplayer game play over a LAN or Internet connection.
 Additionally, there is support for finding live online opponents through the included GameSpy Arcade software.

 Examining the status of one of your businesses during a game.
 On the left side you have the summary of its income, profit, sales, etc.